snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 With that said, there are very few solutions to the problem.
 That's why most companies still follow these even when they're aware that this isn't the best process.

-I observed really great interviewing styles at Stripe, Square and Apple, which were more focused on completing a task or a small project in a constrained setting rather than a directed coding problem.
-From my experience, these were at least more representative of real work than simply a test of how much one has practiced competitive programming problems.
+I observed really great interviewing styles at Stripe, Square and Apple.
+They were more focused on completing a task or a small project in a constrained setting rather than a directed coding problem.
+From my experience, these were more representative of real work than simply a test of how much one has practiced competitive programming problems.
 This has been a rare sight in my experience.